Go Back

 2015 cold snap

 Burners in 2015 dealt with a trifecta of high winds up to 45 miles per hour, sustained dust storms and temperatures approaching freezing.
-Temperatures in colder valleys near the site were predicted to plummet to the middle to upper 20s.
+Temperatures in the colder valleys near the site were predicted to plummet to the middle to upper 20s.
 Some stalwart Burners admitted going back to camp early because they couldn't brave the weather while others thought about improving the insulation in their tents.
 This was all the result of a cool, dry air mass that dipped through the region that summer.

 2022 scorcher